saleor/saleor-docs/docs/api-reference.md

 ### ConfigurationItem

-Stores information about single configuration field
+Stores information about a single configuration field.

 <table>
 <thead>